CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-7.md

 ## Lab objectives

-You will be able to complete the following exercises:
+You will be able to complete the following tasks:

-- Set Up Accessibility Insights for Web extension in Microsoft Edge
+- Task 1: Set Up Accessibility Insights for Web extension in Microsoft Edge
-- Verify the GitHub Copilot Chat extension and Clone Accessible University GitHub Repo in VS Code
+- Task 2: Verify the GitHub Copilot Chat extension and Clone Accessible University GitHub Repo in VS Code

 ## Task 1: Set Up Accessibility Insights for Web extension in Microsoft Edge